 Carley was one of the first members of her family to attend college.
 She met Travis at VCU.
 Travis brought the u-fab concept to life in 2008 with original partner Mike Dender.
 As it grew, Carley joined the team.

-The CHAIRity Auction on October 19 will be structured like “Project Runway,” but for furniture design.
-A group of 12 incredibly talented designers and influencers from the Richmond area have already chosen chairs from u-fab’s archives and the CARITAS Furniture Bank.
+The CHAIRity Auction on November 8 will be structured like “Project Runway”, but for furniture design.
+A group of designers and influencers from the Richmond area have already chosen chairs from u-fab’s archives and the CARITAS Furniture Bank.
 They’re working with the u-fab fabrication staff to create a chair or set that will be auctioned off during the event.

 “We are looking forward to a wonderful event that not only celebrates art and design but raises money that will go towards transforming lives in the Richmond area,” Travis said.

-All of proceeds from the auction and ticket sales will go to CARITAS.
-Saison will provide hors d’oeuvres along with craft beer, cocktails from Belle Isle and fine wines by other local supporters.
+All proceeds from the auction and ticket sales will go to CARITAS.
+Saison will provide hors d’oeuvres along with craft beer, cocktails from Belle Isle, and fine wines by other local supporters.
 The event will take place at u-fab interiors at 7921 West Broad Street.